 6.7 Employers should aim for a representative balance of gender, disability, ethnicity and age at all levels of staff, including at supervisory and managerial level.
 This should be achieved on the basis of a transparent equal opportunity policy at recruitment and at all subsequent career stages.
 Diversity should be reflected on selection and evaluation committees.
 What is 'representative' will vary according to the nature of the institution and the academic research subject, but institutions should aim to ensure that the percentage of applicants, and ultimately appointments, from a particular group to any given level should reflect the percentage in the available pool at the level immediately below.
 We have transparent recruitment and promotion policies in place - see 1.1 above.
 Our policies and procedures are regularly reviewed and monitored for disproportional impact on specific groups.
 Where any disadvantage is noted, remedial action is taken.
 Our staff and student population are also monitored annually, as well as information from the whole recruitment cycle, and information is used to inform our Equality Action plan.
-Actions 6.7.1 Continue to monitor for disproportionate impact and take action where necessary 0 6.7.1 DEAG 6.7.1 Ongoing 6.8 Account should also be taken of the personal circumstances of groups of researchers.
+Actions 6.7.1 Continue to monitor for disproportionate impact and take action where 0 6.7.1 DEAG 6.7.1 Ongoing.
+The University is appointing a Dean of Equality and Diversity to take these issues forward.
+Actions 6.7.1 Continue to monitor for disproportionate impact and take action where necessary 6.8 Account should also be taken of the personal circumstances of groups of researchers.
 Examples would include researchers who have responsibility for young children or adult dependants, researchers for whom English is not a first language, older or younger researchers, or researchers with disabilities and long-term health issues.
 Employers and funders should change policies or practices that directly or indirectly disadvantage such groups.
 A HR / CARD Complete